TTK4130/ttk4130.github.io/docs/animation.rst

 Then we just have to pass our figure, functions and remaining parameters.
 The frame argument is the number of steps we integrated is self explanatory.
 The interval parameter controls milliseconds between frames, use 50-100ms for smooth playback.
 Additionally, you can use :code:`blit=True` to make the animation more efficient, as it makes sure only updated pixels are drawn for every frame.
-If the animation doesn't appear, try removing `blit=True` or use `plt.show()` instead of HTML display.
+If the animation doesn't appear when testing locally, try removing `blit=True` or use `plt.show()` instead of HTML display.

 .. jupyter-execute::

     from matplotlib.animation import FuncAnimation
-    from IPython.display import HTML # Just to display on webpage
+    from IPython.display import HTML # HTML needed to display on webpage

     ani = FuncAnimation(fig, update, frames=len(t_eval), init_func=init,
                         blit=True, interval=10)

-    plt.close(fig)  # suppress static image, animate using HTML HTML(ani.to_jshtml()) # Display inline
+    plt.close(fig)  # suppress static plot, animate using HTML instead HTML(ani.to_jshtml()) # Display inline

 Alternative display methods include `plt.show()` for interactive viewing or `ani.save('pendulum.mp4')` to save as video.